- Nirusha Pahladi ANutr

 Put simply, carbohydrates provide the body’s primary source of energy.

-Simple carbohydrates, such as sugars (glucose, fructose, lactose, sucrose), give instant energy and have no nutritional density.
+Simple carbohydrates, such as sugars (glucose, fructose, lactose, sucrose), give instant energy and have no other nutritional density.
 Food examples of simple carbohydrates can be natural (some fresh fruit juices) or processed (refined) and include fruit juices and concentrate, syrups, candies, table sugars (white and brown), soft drinks.
 Sugars are intrinsic in fruits and milk products.
 Sugars also are added to foods during processing and preparation or at the table.
-These “added sugars” (or extrinsic sugars) sweeten the flavour of foods and beverages and improve their palatability.
+These “added sugars” (or extrinsic sugars) sweeten the flavour of foods and beverages to improve their palatability.
 Sugars are also used in food preservation and for functional properties such as viscosity, texture, body, and browning capacity.
 They provide calories but insignificant amounts of vitamins, minerals, or other essential nutrients.

 Complex carbohydrates are found in vegetables, bread, pasta, rice, potatoes, cereals and pulses and they contain fibre, vitamins and minerals.
 Complex carbohydrates also known as polysaccharides, are starches formed by longer saccharide chains, which means they take longer to break down hence release energy slowly.
 Wholegrain carbohydrates are more nutritious than refined products because they are digested slowly, providing sustained energy.
 Some food examples are wholegrain bread, wholegrain rice and pasta, beans, lentils, chickpeas, oatmeal, quinoa, barley, peas.